TheOdinProject/curriculum/new_course/1_programming_fundementals/methods.md

 ## Learning Outcomes
 *Look through these now and then use them to test yourself after doing the assignment*

-!!NEEDS FIXING!!
 * You understand how to use Ruby's built in methods on objects
 * How would you create your own custom method?
 * How would you *call* your own method?
+* How do you pass variables to your method?
+* How do you define default parameters for your method?
-* What is the difference between a *explicit* and *implicit* return in your methods?
+* What is the difference between an *explicit* and *implicit* return in your methods?
 * What is the difference between `puts` and `return`?
+* How do you chain multiple methods together?
+* Give an example of a valid method name and an invalid method name.
+* What does "snake case" naming mean?
+* What are some of Ruby's reserved words?
+* What do you call a method that returns `true` or `false`?
+How are they named?
+* What do bang methods do?
+How are they conventionally named?

 ## Ruby's Built in Methods